neuroailab/physopt-physics-benchmarking/README.md

 # physopt

+## Overview
+The goal of this repository is to train and evaluate different physics prediction models on one or many different physics scenarios.
+The inputs are model specific, however all currently implemented models predict from images.
+The output metrics are dataset specific, however all currently used datasets are evaluated on some form of binary prediction task.
+The procedure to extract metrics for each dataset and model is as follows:

+1. Train the physics prediction model on its specific prediction task on the specific train dataset.
+2. Extract latent model features on the specific train dataset.
+3. Extract latent model features on the specific test dataset.
+4. Train a classifier / regressor to predict the task using extracted latent train features and ground truth train labels, and test the trained classifier on the extracted latent test features to predict the test labels and evaluate them against the ground truth test labels using the the dataset specific test metric.

 ## How To Run

 Physopt uses [Hyperopt](https://github.com/neuroailab/hyperopt) to train and evaluate physics prediction models on one or many different datasets.
 In order to evaluate a model, you first need to launch a MongoDB database, then a optimization server that distributes jobs across workers, and finally as many workers as you want that execute the server jobs.